losullil/Rat-Behavioral-Analysis-Using-DeepLabCut/README.md

 7. create_labeled_video.md

+8. re-training.md

-If you are also interested in unsupervised clusters, read this:
+If you are also interested in unsupervised clusters, watch this video:

+And follow these steps:

 8. Shortening_videos.md